-Hypothetical state: " I could have prevented the offence…"
+Hypothetical statement: " I could have prevented the offence…"

-Process
+Procedure

-The study was conducted in female prison Neve Tirtza, the only female prison in Israel.
-The prison capacity is 230 prisoners 40% of them are arrested, and 60% are convicted.
-After obtaining the permits for conducting the study from the Israeli Prison Service (IPS), a request was made by the IPS officials to the prisoners to participate in the research and obtain their consent.
-After obtaining written permission, each prisoner was asked to write her life story without specific guidance (life stories were usually written in the mother tongue - Hebrew, Russian, or English).
-In the second stage, the narrative interview and the structured interview were conducted.
+The study was conducted in the Neve Tirtza women’s prison, the only prison for women in Israel.
+The prison’s capacity is 230 prisoners, with 40% of the prisoners under arrest and awaiting trial and 60% already convicted.
+After obtaining the permits for conducting the study from the Israeli Prison Service (IPS), the researchers had the IPS officials make a request to the prisoners to participate in the research and to obtain their consent.
+After obtaining written permission, the first stage of the study was conducted, and each prisoner was asked to write her life story without any specific guidelines.
+Life stories were usually written in their mother tongues of Hebrew, Russian, or English).
+The narrative interview and the structured interview were conducted during the second stage of the study.
 At the end of the interview, each participant was asked to answer a personal information questionnaire.

-The research data was analyzed using a method that combines qualitative research of content analysis) Brown & Gilligan, 1992; Lieblich, Tuval-Mashiach & Zilber, 1988) and quantitative analysis focused on descriptive statistics.
-Combining the two research methods (quantitative research and qualitative research) allows the disadvantages of each research paradigm to be neutralized, and the advantages of each are exploited.
+The research data was analyzed using a method that combines qualitative research of content analysis (Brown & Gilligan, 1992; Lieblich, Tuval-Mashiach & Zilber, 1988) and quantitative analysis focused on descriptive statistics.
+Combining the two research methods, quantitative research and qualitative research, neutralizes any disadvantages of each research paradigm and optimizes the advantages of each.

 Results

-Life story analysis shows the decision making of the delinquent life course among women and responsibility negotiation for their criminal behavior.
-To maintain originality, the participants quotes from the life stories are written word by word including grammar or linguistic mistakes they made.
+Life story analysis shows the decision-making of the delinquent life course among women and their responsibility acknowledgement or negotiation for their criminal behavior.
+To maintain originality, the participants’ quotes from their life stories are related literally, including any grammatical or linguistic mistakes they made.

-The beginning of the delinquent life course
+The Beginning of the Delinquent Life Course

-Following the model of Abulafia (2005, 2008), participant explanations were divided the into three categories based on the degree of responsibility for the delinquent act: a. "personal-choice"- full responsibility recognition, for taking a partial responsibility; b. " "blaming situation or others" – taking partial responsibility; and c. "not guilty /, not offender" - denying any responsibility.
+Following the model of Abulafia (2005, 2008), participants’ explanations were divided into three categories based on the degree of responsibility for the delinquent act: personal-choice, or recognizing full or partial responsibility their course of action; blaming situation or others, or taking minimal personal responsibility; and not guilty /not an offender, or denying any responsibility.
 Table 4 shows the distribution of delinquency responsibility:

 [Table 4 about here]

 Life story reports ranged from "taking absolute responsibility for choosing the current course of life" to "not taking responsibility for the delinquent act."
-In this context, there was a distinction found between the ten interviewees who began the delinquent life course as minors and the twenty interviewees who broke the law as adults.
-The former is referred to as "chronic delinquents", and the latter is "adult delinquents."
-"Chronic delinquents" characterize as drug users, alcohol drinkers, or involved in prostitution.
-The "adult delinquents" were mainly economic offenders.
-The question of whether the age of onset of the offender's behavior has been linked to the extent of taking responsibility has been examined:
+In this context, there was a distinction found between the ten interviewees who began their delinquent life course as minors and the twenty interviewees who first broke the law as adults.
+The former are referred to as chronic delinquents, and the latter as adult delinquents.
+Chronic delinquents can usually be characterized as drug users, alcohol drinkers, or involved in prostitution.
+The adult delinquents were mainly economic offenders.
+The question of whether the age of onset of the offender's behavior can be linked to the extent of taking responsibility was examined in the study.

 [Table 5 about here]

-Personal-choice - referred to an entering the delinquent life style and presenting criminal acts as a personal choice.
-20% of participants reported that they rationally chose to break the law.
-This explanation indicates full responsibility for delinquent behavior.
-The main reason for their offense was a desire to make a lot of money quickly.
-For example, L., who was convicted of drugs trafficking, said:
+Personal-choice: This refers to engaging in a delinquent life style and participating in criminal acts as a personal choice.
+Twenty percent of the participants reported that they rationally chose to break the law, thus indicating that they took full responsibility for their delinquent behavior.
+The main reason given for their offense was a desire to make a lot of money quickly.
+For example, L., who was convicted of drug trafficking, related:

-" I began trading [drugs] before I started using it.
+I began trading [drugs] before I started using it.
 My first delivery at the age of 16 was from Colombia.
 I saw that I was able to deliver it, and it "spoke to me" [liked it]...
 I did it.
 I know I did.
 It is a check I should repay.
 I'm not innocent at all.
-Thank goodness I am only accused of this and not other stuff".
+Thank goodness I am only accused of this and not other stuff.